marcoancona/angular2-typescript-express-seed/README.md

 ## Quick start
 Make sure `npm` is installed on your machine.

-Grad the dependencies with:
+Grab the dependencies with:

 `npm install`

-then run
+Install `gulp` globally:

+`npm install --global gulp-cli`

+Finally, compile and run the app:

 `gulp compile && gulp develop`